Eeshababar/Zameen_dost-hackathon-project/README.md

 ---

 ## Key Features
-- **Plant Disease Detection** — Uses Roboflow’s hosted model to identify diseases from leaf images with confidence scores.
+- **Plant Disease Detection** — Uses CNN, VGG-16, DENSET121, RESNET50 and Roboflow’s hosted model to identify diseases from leaf images with confidence scores.
 - **Current Weather (Urdu)** — Temperature, humidity, and conditions in Urdu via OpenWeatherMap.
 - **Tomorrow’s Forecast (Urdu)** — Midday forecast details for the next day.
 - **Simple Web UI** — Gradio-based interface that runs in a browser.